gramaziokohler/antikythera/ARCHITECTURE.md

-# Software architecture
+# Software Architecture

-> **Summary**: Antikythera is an distributed system for orchestration of fabrication processes in the context of architecture and construction.
+> **Summary**: Antikythera is a distributed system for orchestrating fabrication processes in architecture and construction.

 ---

 ## Terminology

-* `agent`: an entity that can run a specific type of `task`.
-It can be a remote machine or a local process.
-Examples of agents are an OS-level process, a robot control program, a CNC program, a microcontroller program, etc.
+* `Agent`: An entity that can run a specific type of `Task`.
+It can be a remote machine or a local process (e.g., OS-level process, robot control program, CNC program, microcontroller program).
-* `task` is a unit of work that can be executed by an `agent` .
-They are `nodes` in the `graph` that describes the entire `fabrication process`.
-A `task` is effectivelly a tiny state machine that can be in one of the following states: `not started`, `running`, `succeeded`, `failed`.
-It declaratively defines input and output data so that data dependencies can be defined between nodes.
+* `Task`: A unit of work executed by an `Agent`.
+Tasks are `Nodes` in the `DAG` that describes the fabrication process.
+Each task:
+  * Functions as a state machine with states: `not started`, `running`, `succeeded`, `failed`
+  * Declaratively defines input and output data to establish dependencies between nodes
-* `graph`, aka `DAG`: a directed acyclic graph that describes the entire `fabrication process`.
-It is composed by `nodes` (tasks) and `edges` (dependencies).
-It will always contain at least two nodes: `START` and `END`, which can also define data dependencies to enable composing graphs into larger graphs.
+* `DAG` (Directed Acyclic Graph) / `Graph`: Describes the entire `Fabrication Process` through `Nodes` (tasks) and `Edges` (dependencies).
+Always contains at least two nodes: `START` and `END`, which can define data dependencies to enable graph composition.
-* `fabrication process`: the highest level of abstraction in Antikythera, describes all the steps to fabricate a physical object, for example, in a timber assembly, it describes the step-by-step assembly of each of the timber beams and how they depend on each other.
-It is internally represented as a `graph`.
-It has a JSON representation, the specific format still needs to be defined.
+* `Fabrication Process`: The highest level of abstraction in Antikythera.
+Describes all steps to fabricate a physical object (e.g., step-by-step assembly of timber beams).
+Internally represented as a `DAG` with a JSON representation.
-* `behavior tree`: a robotics-oriented representation of a decision tree that can be used to implement control logic for semi-autonomous robot operation.
+* `Behavior Tree`: A robotics-oriented representation of a decision tree for implementing control logic in semi-autonomous robot operation.
-* `FPID`: a fabrication process identifier, a UUID that uniquely identifies a fabrication process session.
-A single session can have very long running times, easily reaching into multi-weeks.
+* `FPID`: Fabrication Process Identifier - a UUID that uniquely identifies a fabrication process session.
+Sessions can have long running times (potentially multiple weeks).

-## Technology
+## Technology Stack

+### Core Technologies
 * Python 3.12
-* `MQTT` based on `compas_eve` for the transport layer of the event system.
+* `MQTT` (via `compas_eve`): Transport layer for the event system, enabling distributed communication
-* `compas` for the core framework, including the `DAG` implementation.
+* `compas`: Core framework, including the `DAG` implementation
-* `compas_model` for model representation (i.e. the fabricatable object).
+* `compas_model`: Model representation for fabricatable objects
-* `immudb` for data storage.

-Tentative technologies:
+* `immudb`: Immutable database for persistent data storage, chosen for its append-only nature and data integrity guarantees

+### Integration Technologies
-* `compas_fab` for `tasks` of type **Robotic Planning**.
-At the time of writing, it will use Project Theseus, i.e. the `wip_process` branch.
+* `compas_fab`: Handles tasks of type **Robotic Planning** (using Project Theseus, `wip_process` branch)
-* `compas_emma` for `tasks` of type **Behavior Tree**.
+* `compas_emma`: Implements tasks of type **Behavior Tree**
-* `compas_rrc` as the execution backend for `compas_emma` behavior trees.
+* `compas_rrc`: Execution backend for `compas_emma` behavior trees
-* `FastMCP` if we implement `tasks` of type **MCP Server/tools**.
+* `FastMCP`: Potential implementation for tasks of type **MCP Server/tools**

+The technologies above were selected to provide a balance between reliability, performance, and integration with existing COMPAS ecosystem components.

 ---